freeCodeCamp/freeCodeCamp/guide/english/css/tutorials/a-guide-to-class-and-id-selectors/index.md

 This is an article based on CSS selectors.
 CSS is used for styling HTML elements and the webpage in general.
 For CSS to style an element on the page, it needs to select that element first.

-Like how you need to select a file on your computer before deleting it.
+This is like selecting a file on your computer before deleting it.
 You need to tell your machine exactly which file you want to modify or delete.
 Similarly, you need to tell CSS which element to target when applying different styles and colors on it.

 Although CSS can select elements very well, you can instruct it to select very specific elements.
 By the end of this article, you will walk away with the knowledge to select and style specific elements.